The best way to treat gum disease is to practise good oral hygiene. But sometimes you'll need extra dental and medical treatments.

 Stop smoking

-Smoking is one of the biggest risk factors for gum disease.
+Smoking is one of the biggest risk factors for gum disease and oral cancer.
 Giving up smoking can greatly improve your oral hygiene.

 Dental appointments